mmorejon/time-table/README.md

 ## Setting Up Jenkinsfile

-The following lines will show what do you need to include in your iOS9 project to setting up the pipeline.
+The following lines will show what do you need to include in your iOS 10 project to setting up the pipeline.
 First of all, create a new file with the name `Jenkinsfile` in the project root and after add the code behind to `Jenkinsfile` archive.
 It is simple, right?

 ```
 node('iOS Node') {